prody/ProDy/doc/howtos/dynamics/pca.rst

 ===============================================================================

 ProDy comes with several functions to compare PCA/ENM models or to plot data from such models.
-Interested user should see the following pages:
+Interested user should see the following page:

-  * :ref:`dyfunctions`
-  * :ref:`dyplotting`
+  * :mod:`prody.dynamics`